Asian shares tentative ahead of Trump-Xi meeting, Fed speech

 “The market seems to be jumping at shadows at the moment and against this backdrop of uncertainty the USD remains the preferred option for weathering the storm.”

-The dollar index .DXY, which measures the greenback against a basket of major currencies, jumped overnight to 97.363 to edge towards a 1-1/2 year top of 97.661 set earlier this month.
+The dollar index, which measures the greenback against a basket of major currencies, jumped overnight to 97.363 to edge towards a 1-1/2 year top of 97.661 set earlier this month.

 Investors will now turn their attention to a speech on Wednesday by Federal Reserve Chair Jerome Powell for further clues on how many more times the central bank is likely to raise interest rates.